-"La Sebastiana", as it was called by Pablo Neruda, Chilean Nobel Prize for Literature in 1971, was one of the three houses owned by the famous bard.
+"La Sebastiana", as it was called by Pablo Neruda, the Chilean Nobel Prize winner in Literature in 1971, was one of the three houses owned by the famous bard.
 Neruda named this residence "La Sebastiana" in honor of its first owner and builder, the Spaniard Sebastian Collado.

 The Home-Museum is located at 692 of Ricardo Ferrari St., Cerro Florida (Florida Hill) of Valparaiso, featuring a privileged view of the bay and the ocean, Neruda's obsession since childhood.
 Declared a National Monument in January 2012, currently this house of the poet as well as those of Santiago and Isla Negra, operate as museums run by the Neruda Foundation.